Does Your Dog Care Where You Live?

 Bonarrigo wants pet parents to know there’s no one-size-fits-all approach to caring for a dog.
 “A healthy, happy, fulfilled dog isn’t about checking off a long list,” she says.
 “It’s about noticing how your individual pet responds to their routine and environment.”

-Spend time out of your home
+Spend time outside of your home.

 McLean agrees that your apartment or house shouldn’t be the only space your dog explores.
 “Dogs are hardwired to explore and take in new sensory experiences,” she says, citing novelty as one key for a healthy, happy pet.
 “Lack of routine is the best thing for dogs and the worst thing for humans.
 I try to rotate the parks I go to with my dogs.
 If there’s a different walking route you can take, or ways to change up the games you play, that’s my cheat code to activate curiosity anywhere you live.”

-Prioritize mental stimulation, play, and rest
+Prioritize mental stimulation, play, and rest.

 “I wish more people understood that mental stimulation is often more effective than hours and hours of exercise,” Solda told me.
 “If your dog still isn’t tired after a long walk, chances are they need something to satisfy them mentally.”

 McLeans top recommendations include breed-inspired enrichment and play.
-Because she works at a service dog organization that has its own breeding program, she’s acutely aware of genetics.
+Because she works at a service-dog organization that has its own breeding program, she’s acutely aware of genetics.
 She cautions guardians not to fixate on their dog’s breed traits but instead use them as a starting point.
 “I wish there was a greater understanding that we can’t generalize behavioral problems in breeds,” she says.
 “But I do see breed as a way to identify possible areas for fulfillment.”

 McLean also advocates for safe off-leash time, especially if you and your dog spend the bulk of your time in a stressful environment.
-The chance for your pup to move their body freely can rejuvenate both of you, whether at a private dog parkopens in new tab, on an off-leash legal hiking trail, or — if your dog is a good fit for themopens in new tab — traditional dog parks.
-When fully untethered time isn’t possible, McLean recommends a sturdy retractable leash (not the thin ones that aren’t much more than a piece of string) or a long line to give your dog more freedom to explore.
+The chance for your pup to move their body freely can rejuvenate both of you, whether at a private dog parkopens in new tab, on an off-leash legal hiking trail, or — if your dog is a good fit for them — traditional dog parks.

-Keep health top of mind
+Keep health top of mind.

 Finding a veterinarianopens in new tab you trust with your dog’s health is worth the effort regardless of where you call home.
 “I’m a huge advocate for preventative care,” Solda says.
 She recommends a yearly exam with bloodwork — even if your pet seems healthy.
 “The right tests can find heart murmurs, masses, kidney or liver disease, and so many other issues before symptoms present.”